ADHD Assessments & ADHD Treatment in Dubai and Abu Dhabi

 What are the signs and symptoms of ADHD in adults?

 ADHD in adults can present a range of symptoms that affect various aspects of life, from work and relationships to personal well-being.
-Here are some common signs and symptoms to look out for:
+Here are some common signs and symptoms that suggest you should seek ADHD assessments and treatment:

 Inattention